2019 Streaming Trends

 The smart home will go mainstream in 2019, with automated 5G systems enabling house monitoring like never before.

 Cisco forecasts that internet gaming traffic will grow ninefold between 2017 and 2022.* The role of streaming in this uptick will go beyond live streaming video platforms like Twitch and Vrumble.
-Rather, users will have the ability to stream the gaming services themselves as an alternative to purchasing them.
+Instead, users will have the ability to stream the gaming services themselves as an alternative to purchasing them.